-Following Zimbabwe’s most celebrated young band, Mokoomba's visit to The Apex four years ago, it is a real pleasure to have them back with a new album, 'Luyando'.‘Luyando’ means “mother’s love” in Tonga, a language that is spoken by the original inhabitants of the Zambezi Valley of Southern Africa, but beyond the dictionary definition, 'Luyando' goes to the heart of Mokoomba‘s music.
+Following their visit to The Apex four years ago, it is a real pleasure to welcome Zimbabwe’s most celebrated young band, Mokoomba, back to The Apex to perform their new album 'Luyando'.
+‘Luyando’ means “mother’s love” in Tonga, a language that is spoken by the original inhabitants of the Zambezi Valley of Southern Africa, but beyond the dictionary definition, 'Luyando' goes to the heart of Mokoomba‘s music.

 Lyrical and beautifully breezy, 'Luyando'